For currently enrolled CU dance majors: BFA application

 Specific course requirements for the BA are listed in the CU Catalog.

 The BFA is designed to meet the needs of highly talented and motivated students interested in preparing for a professional dance career in choreography or performance while in an academic setting.
 Seventy six – seventy seven credit hours in dance and theatre are required and a minimum GPA of 3.2 in required dance and theatre classes.
-Students may pre-audition into the BFA program prior to attending CU, pre-auditions are typically held on High School Dance Day in October.
+Students may pre-audition into the BFA program prior to attending CU, pre-auditions are typically held on High School Dance Day in October or November.
 Current CU students majoring in dance may apply during the fall semester of their freshman or sophomore year.
 Contact the Undergraduate Director, Gesel Mason for more information.

 Technical Requirements: BFA students take 25 credits of technique and are required to take 6 semesters of the daily technique class, DNCE 2021, 3041 or 4061.